 Signs & Symptoms

-Hand-foot-and-mouth disease begins with fever up to 101 degrees Fahrenheit, sore throat, sore mouth, cough, headache, fatigue, loss of appetite, and, occasionally, joint pain.
+Hand, foot, and mouth disease begins with a fever, sore throat, sore mouth, cough, headache, fatigue, loss of appetite or diarrhea / vomiting, and, occasionally, joint pain.
 After 1-2 days, a rash appears.

-In about a week, the rash will disappear and your child will feel better.
+After about a week, the rash will go away and your child will start to feel better.

-Hand-foot-and-mouth disease is a self-limited viral infection, so it only needs to be treated for bothersome symptoms.
-To reduce viral spreading, do not rupture blisters.
+To reduce spreading the virus, do not pop the blisters.
 The virus may be present in a person’s stool for 1 month.
-Be careful to avoid passing the infection to other people by practicing good hygiene.
+Be careful to avoid passing the infection to others by practicing good hygiene.
 Wash your hands and your child’s hands frequently, particularly after using the bathroom or diaper changes and before eating.

-Although most pregnant women who become infected with hand-foot-and-mouth disease have no symptoms or just a mild illness, a woman infected shortly before delivery could pass the infection to her baby, who may become very ill.
-Therefore, any infected child should avoid contact with pregnant women, particularly in late pregnancy.
+Although most pregnant individuals who become infected with hand, foot, and mouth disease have no symptoms or just a mild illness, the disease can be passed along to a newborn during delivery, which could make the baby very ill.
+Therefore, anyone infected with hand, foot, and mouth disease should avoid contact with pregnant individuals, particularly those in late pregnancy.

 Blood tests and procedures to identify the cause of the infection (cultures) are not usually done.
-If the doctor is concerned that the child might be infected with the bacteria Streptococcus (strep infection), a throat culture may be done.
+However, if your child’s medical professional is concerned that the child might be infected with the bacteria Streptococcus (strep infection), they may perform a throat culture.

-Antibiotics do not help hand-foot-and-mouth disease.
-The doctor will likely recommend that you give the child fluids and something to relieve the pain.
+Antibiotics do not help treat hand, foot, and mouth disease.
+Your child’s medical professional will likely recommend that you give the child fluids and something to relieve the pain.

-See your child’s doctor if fever is present and is not brought down to normal by medication or if your child has a severe headache, stiff neck, irritability, reduced awareness (lethargy), or if he or she appears very ill.
+See your child’s medical professional if their fever is not brought down by acetaminophen or ibuprofen or if your child has a severe headache, stiff neck, irritability, lethargy, or if they appear very ill.